cucapra/hbir/docs/overview.md

-In addition to type checking, while HBIR is more human-writable than writing a C-program using the low-level bsg primitives, it is still dificult to get correct and simply running on any of the backends doesn't provide a good debugging experience.
+In addition to type checking, while HBIR is more human-writable than writing a C-program using the low-level bsg primitives, it is still difficult to get correct and simply running on any of the backends doesn't provide a good debugging experience.
 Building a simple interpreter or emulator to allow high-level verification of HBIR programs is also important while HBIR is primarily used as a DSL.

-### Compiling more Feature-Rich Code Segments
+### Compiling More Feature-Rich Code Segments

 Programs utilizing vectors and simple memory access patterns are currently functional when compiling using Lotus.
 More complicated access-patterns such as memory replication, striping, or chunking is yet to be tested.
-Applications using arrays are currently untested as well.\
+Applications using arrays are currently untested as well.

 In addition to simply adding support for more applications, several improvements to the code segment can make the IR more human-writable.
 An example is allowing iterators to be used in for-loops.
-This abstracts away the need for programmers to directly write how indexing should change based off changing configurations.\
+This abstracts away the need for programmers to directly write how indexing should change based off changing configurations.